sarda-devesh/VSMefx/README.md

 --verbose --graph --rejected ExtendedOperations.Modulo  --file MefCalculator.dll --directory Extensions
 ```

 When a user specifies a part to get rejection information about, Mefx automatically finds parts whose import issues impact the specified part, which in this case is ExtendedOperations.Modulo.
 Thus, when displaying information or generating a graph, Mefx only presents reject issues that impact the specified part and ignores all others.
-The `-v` command stands for verbose and that can be used to print out additional information about the issues and the parts involved.
+The `--verbose` command stands for verbose and that can be used to print out additional information about the issues and the parts involved.

 The output of the above command is:
 ```